gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 The benefits of using such an encoding are:
 1. Our receptive field has effectively increased, as we are no longer limited to the information from our neighbours, as is what happens in conventional message-passing networks.
 2. The model determines the best way to adaptively attend to the structural information.
-For example - if the scalar valued function is a decreasing function for a given node, we know that the nodes closer to our node are more important than the farther ones.
+For example, if the scalar valued function is a decreasing function for a given node, we know that the nodes closer to our node are more important than the ones farther away.

 ---